rybaier/react-native-firebase/README.md

 # React Native App and Firebase integration
-I found this tutorial while looking for information about Firebase and React Native
+I found this tutorial while looking for information about Firebase and React Native.
+I have been updating it to the Firebase Modular Web SDK syntax
 #####
 [React Native Firebase Tutorial](https://www.freecodecamp.org/news/react-native-firebase-tutorial/)
 #####

 - updated working code from namespace SDK to Firebase Modular SDK
+- Added SSO for google on android and ios
+- added SSO for apple on ios
+- added logout

-- Will implement further options
+- Will implement further options as time goes on
-    - single sign on - Discovered this is going to require me to build the app and run native code modules.
     - update and delete entity
-    - logout

 #### Firestore rules for
 ```